 The land and water areas that together will comprise a continuous water management system for the TVC area.
 This system will provide water storage and attenuation to manage stormwater before it discharges into the Indian River Lagoon.
-This regional system will be created incrementally as new development is approved, gradually replacing the existing canal network in order to restore natural discharge patterns and improve water quality.
+This regional system will be created incrementally as it expands, supplements, or modifies new development is approved, gradually replacing the existing canal network in order to restore more natural discharge patterns.